snowballrandom/kiss_persistent_login/README.md

 KISS Persistent Login
 =====================

-A Persistent Login Mechanizm
+A Persistent Login Mechanism

-This is a "Keep It Simple Stupid" persistent login mechanizm for codeigniter, a.k.a."Remeber Me" login.
+This is a "Keep It Simple Stupid" persistent login mechanism for codeigniter, a.k.a."Remeber Me" login.

 I built this to show how easy a persistent login can be built and deployed.
 Features a register form to register new users, of course the login form too!